-Shortly after the outbreak of the coronapandemic, TU Eindhoven and Sports Innovator of the Ministry of Health, Welfare and Sport started a research project to discover how gyms could safely reopen.
+Shortly after the outbreak of the coronapandemic, TU Eindhoven and Sports Innovator of the Ministry of Health, Welfare and Sport launched a study to discover how gyms could safely reopen.

 Research on mobile air cleaners

-Professor Bert Blocken of TU Eindhoven studied the effectiveness of mobile air cleaners in filtering aerosols from the air.
-These tiny droplets spread virus particles over a long distance through a room.
+Professor Bert Blocken of TU Eindhoven studied the effectiveness of mobile air cleaners for filtering aerosols from the air.
+These very small droplets spread virus particles over a long distance through a room.